Peaks of the Balkans FAQ

 The sleeping arrangements are in guest houses, shared rooms with shower and food.
 Cleat sheets and towels.
 Most of the guest houses are clean and proper.
 In some places you can find hotels and private rooms.
 The most advanced location is the city of Peja Kosovo and the most remote is Doberdol.

 These are some of the links and phone numbers of guest house owners.
-Peaksofthebalkans.info has updated these information at the best of their knowledge but no guarantees can be given.
+Peaksofthebalkans.info has updated this information at the best of their knowledge but no guarantees can be given.
 You book at your own responsibility.

 Do I have to carry my own luggage